Ritikchauhhan/ZOMATO-DATA-ANALYSIS-PROJECT-/README.md

-# ZOMATO-DATA-ANALYSIS-PROJECT-
+# ZOMATO-DATA-ANALYSIS-Case Study-
-Zomato Data Analysis Project
+Zomato Data Analysis Case study
 Overview

-This project involves data analysis using Python to gain insights from Zomato's food delivery business.
+This Case study involves data analysis using Python to gain insights from Zomato's food delivery business.
 Zomato averages 17.5 million monthly transacting customers and has seen an 8.7% year-on-year increase in active food delivery restaurant partners.
-This project focuses on performing Exploratory Data Analysis (EDA) and visualizations to answer key questions about customer behavior and restaurant performance.
+This Case study focuses on performing Exploratory Data Analysis (EDA) and visualizations to answer key questions about customer behavior and restaurant performance.

-Project Objectives
+Case study Objectives

-The primary objectives of this project include:
+The Case study objectives of this case study include:

 1-Identifying the types of restaurants the majority of customers order from.
 2-Analyzing the number of votes each type of restaurant has received from customers.